Upwork Hourly vs. Fixed-Price Jobs: Which Is Best?

 The best client relationships often start fixed-price and evolve into hourly.
 A successful small project proves the relationship, establishes trust, and creates a natural opening for "I've got more work coming up — would you be open to a retainer?"
 That path is one of the most reliable ways to build stable income on Upwork without constantly hunting for new clients.

 Vibeworker surfaces both hourly and fixed-price opportunities, ranked by how well they match your profile.
-Start your free trial →
+Get started for free →

 Michael Watkins